FNGS-Gh/FiveM-TimeSync/README.md

 I got a stable result of `0.01ms` processor time, and I don't see how it can be optimized any further.
 I believe it's a good result for the amount of features and the overall smoothness the script implements.

 ## 3. Known Issues

+- Depending on the local game loading state, the in-game time offset might be around 60-120 seconds before the local interval check notices it.
+The issue occurs only once upon the initial time sync, which happens when a player loads into the map.
+Not sure whether there is any need to fix it;